The Lively Blog

 An HSA is a type of health savings plan that allows you to set aside money to pay for medical costs, up to a maximum each year which is set by the IRS.

 Contributions to an HSA are tax-deductible, and your earnings in the account grow tax-free.
-As long as you use the funds for eligible medical expenses, those distributions are tax-free, too — that’s what the experts call a triple tax advantage.
+If you use the funds for eligible medical expenses, the distributions are tax-free, which is known as a triple tax advantage.

-To be eligible to contribute to an HSA, you have to have a high-deductible health plan (HDHP), which has a deductible and out-of-pocket maximum that are higher than traditional health plans.
+To contribute to an HSA, you must have a high-deductible health plan (HDHP).
+HDHPs have higher deductibles and out-of-pocket maximums compared to regular health plans.
 In exchange, they charge lower monthly premiums.

 Can you get an HSA on a PPO plan?